 Let’s say, for example, that you sell shoes online and nothing else.
 You don’t have a massive platform that’s a one-stop shop for everything.
 End users don’t buy batches of shoes regularly and don’t need to track multiple orders.
 In this case, you can assume the users might prefer to skip creating an account and just enter their payment information at checkout.

 It may sound logical at first, but it’s not necessarily true.
-It may be accurate, but for only a small number of your customers.
+It may be accurate, but only for a small number of your customers.
 There’s one way to find out: just ask.
-It will allow you to direct your effort more meaningfully and spend your budget on things that matter.
+This will allow you to direct your effort based on customers' pain points and spend your budget on things that matter.

 2. Improve customer satisfaction